-When you join, and every April afterwards, your employer will decide your appropriate contribution rate from the contributions table.
+When you join, and every April afterwards, your employer will decide your appropriate contribution rate from the contribution table.
 Also if your pay changes throughout the year your employer may decide to review your contribution rate.
 The contribution rates and / or pay bands in this table will be reviewed periodically and may change in the future.